DesignByDevDan/x-bot-automation/README.md

-Below is a well-structured content for your README file, tailored to your `x-api-bot` project:

----

 # X API Bot (Twitter/X Automation)

 This repository contains a bot for interacting with the **X API** (formerly Twitter API).
 The bot can perform actions like retweeting, liking tweets, monitoring hashtags, and posting tweets automatically, with configurations and scheduling built-in.